thiagosindra/higher-resolution-hypothesis/docs/sections/distributed-pathway-model.md

     <h2>The Distributed Pathway Model: Mechanistic Foundation</h2>

-    <p>The Distributed Pathway Model (DPM) provides the mechanistic substrate for the Higher-Resolution Hypothesis, describing how measurable shifts in neural topology—increased axonal and dendritic branching, reduced synaptic pruning, and weakened inhibitory gating—transform signal propagation from streamlined hierarchical pathways into distributed cascades.
-This architectural reconfiguration produces higher-resolution information processing: more neurons encode finer distinctions per stimulus, yielding exceptional perceptual and cognitive capabilities alongside increased energetic cost, temporal variability, and vulnerability to cascade activation.</p>
+    <p>The Distributed Pathway Model (DPM) provides the mechanistic substrate for the Higher-Resolution Hypothesis, describing how measurable shifts in neural topology—increased axonal and dendritic branching, reduced synaptic pruning, and weakened inhibitory gating—transform signal propagation from streamlined isolated networks into cross-network cascades.
+This architectural reconfiguration produces higher-resolution information processing: more neurons across multiple functional systems encode finer distinctions per stimulus, yielding exceptional perceptual and cognitive capabilities alongside increased energetic cost, temporal variability, and vulnerability to cascade activation across functional boundaries.</p>

     <h3>Topological Foundation: Branching and Pruning</h3>

     <p>During typical neurodevelopment, initial exuberant synaptogenesis is followed by extensive synaptic pruning that eliminates redundant or weakly-activated connections, streamlining neural pathways.
 In autism, this pruning is less aggressive—empirical evidence includes higher spine density in cortical pyramidal neurons post-mortem, increased gray matter volume in childhood persisting into adolescence, and elevated synaptic protein expression.
 The result is preservation of additional collateral branches at neural junctions, creating a topology where a single presynaptic input can activate multiple partially-overlapping postsynaptic ensembles rather than converging on a single dominant pathway.</p>

-    <p>This branching creates representational redundancy: the same stimulus activates multiple partially distinct neural populations, each encoding slightly different features or contextual associations.
-At the circuit level, this manifests as local hyperconnectivity—denser short-range connections within local modules—coexisting with long-range hypoconnectivity due to reduced hierarchical integration across distant regions. fMRI and DTI studies confirm this pattern: increased short-range correlations and decreased long-range functional connectivity in autism.</p>
+    <p>This branching creates representational redundancy and cross-network connections: the same stimulus activates multiple partially distinct neural populations spanning different functional systems, each encoding slightly different features or contextual associations.
+At the circuit level, this manifests as local hyperconnectivity—denser short-range connections within local modules—coexisting with aberrant cross-network connections that allow signals to bleed between systems that should remain isolated. fMRI and DTI studies confirm this pattern: increased short-range correlations, decreased long-range functional connectivity, and evidence of atypical cross-domain activation in autism.</p>

     <h3>Inhibitory Gating: Timing and Strength</h3>